c-PRIMED/puq/README.rst

 Dependencies
 ============

-PUQ is tested to work under Python 2.6+.
-Python 3 is not yet supported.
+PUQ is tested to work under Python 2.7+.

-To build, you will need a working C/C++ compiler.
 PUQ requires the following Python modules:

 - numpy >= 1.6